PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Austria!

 What to Provide When Contacting AXA's Call Center

--Your policy number (which begins with "SCH");
+- Your policy number (which begins with "SCH");

--The address and telephone number at which you can be reached (as well as the details of any people that can be contacted locally);
+- The address and telephone number at which you can be reached (as well as the details of any people that can be contacted locally);

--Your dossier number (provided during your initial call).
+- Your dossier number (provided during your initial call).

 List of Emergency Numbers in Austria

--General emergency (for all of the EU): 112
+- General emergency (for both Austria and all of the EU): 112

--Fire Brigade: 122.
+- Fire Brigade: 122.

--Medical Emergency Number: 141.
+- Medical Emergency Number: 141.

-A few more practical tips for prepping your trip to Austria
+More practical tips for prepping your trip to Austria

 And, finally, to make sure you don’t skip a beat when in the musical center of Europe, here’s some more helpful info for Austria: